 The reason I called it "Ullswater Felt Art"

-I wet felt my basic shapes (the same process that shrinks a wool jumper in the washing machine) and needlefelt the detail and the background using a barbed needle that entangles the wool fibres in a similar way to wet felting.More recently, I have acquired a drum carder to card and then dye my own wool.
+I wet felt my basic shapes (the same process that shrinks a wool jumper in the washing machine see blog page) and needle felt the detail and the background using a barbed needle that entangles the wool fibres in a similar way to wet felting.More recently, I have acquired a drum carder to card and then dye my own wool.

 I take commissions too.
 Felting someone’s sheep with its own wool is particularly satisfying.